 Private Citizen with Privacy Concerns – ProtonMail is also perfect for an individual (or corporation) that does NOT want the government to have access to all of their emails at any time, and does not like Google or Microsoft constantly scanning and archiving all conversations.
 With ProtonMail, the barrier of entry for mass surveillance is high enough that mass surveillance simply is not practical.
 This is an example where ‘good privacy’ can act as a meaningful substitute to ‘perfect privacy’.

 We would like to conclude with a few thoughts about privacy and surveillance in general.
 Some people make the assertion that if you are NOT a criminal, there is no need for privacy.
-To those critics, we simply ask, does that mean that only criminals have curtains over their windows?
+A very powerful counterargument to that, which we recommend everybody watch, can be found here.

 On a more serious note, there are also critics who assert that by building ProtonMail, we are providing a powerful tool for criminals to evade the authorities.
 There is no denying that ProtonMail provides a high level of security and privacy for criminals, but one has to remember that the world does not consist of just criminals.
 There are also dissidents, and democracy activists living under authoritarian regimes where freedom of speech is not respected.
 Then, there are the rest of us, law abiding private citizens who simply want control over our online data.
 We can either choose to live in a world where everybody is under surveillance, or a world where everybody (criminals included) have privacy.
 We feel that the right to privacy is a fundamental human right, and we are willing to fight and work towards protecting that right.